telliott99/Swift-write-ups/Closures.md

 // [2, 4, 3, 1]
 ```

 This has the effect of moving all the even values before the odd ones, however, the logic is incorrect for a proper sort.
-If wee needed to fix that:
+If we want to fix that:

 ``` swift
 b.sorted(by: { (x: Int, y: Int) -> (Bool) in